genterist/openMRS-Security/Capstone/FINAL.md

 Login page is still intacted (verified by visiting the login page)

 ### * NOTES:
 A very detailed stack trace was given which is a violation of "Fail securely" principle.
-Defaulting user to a default location should be a good way to mitigate this bug.# Client Bypass -4- SQL INJECTION
+Defaulting user to a default location should be a good way to mitigate this bug.

+## Client Bypass -4- SQL INJECTION
 ### Priority : HIGH
 ### Test status : PASSED
-`DESIGNER : TAM N NGUYEN` <br/>
-`EXECUTED BY : TAM N NGUYEN` <br/>
-`UPDATED ON : 20OCT17` <br/>
-`EXECUTED ON : 20OCT17` <br/>

 ### * Description
 #### Name of module : OpenMRS login